linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

         helm upgrade --values kibana-values.yml --wait --timeout=600 kibana elastic/kibana

 1. Note that triggering a rolling pod update of Kibana will cause the previous `port-forward` to lose track of running pods.
-Terminate the previous Kibana `port-forward` command in the backgrounded terminal with `Ctrl-C` and start the command again:
+Terminate the previous Kibana `port-forward` command in the background terminal with `Ctrl-C` and start the command again:

         kubectl port-forward svc/kibana-kibana 5601:5601